SummaryRead the full fact sheet

 How lupus affects pregnancy

 In some cases, there is a reduction in lupus symptoms during pregnancy.
-A woman’s lupus is more likely to be stable throughout her pregnancy if the disease was stable before conceiving.
+Your lupus is more likely to be stable throughout your pregnancy if your condition was stable before conceiving.

-- pre-eclampsia – with symptoms including hypertension (high blood pressure) and excessive amounts of protein excreted in the urine
+- pre-eclampsia – symptoms include high blood pressure and excessive amounts of protein lost through your urine

 - premature labour

 - increased risk of blood clots in the legs or lungs

 - increased risk of excessive bleeding after delivery.